 The seminars will be held at three different times and locations to accommodate people’s schedules.
 Begley Law Group, PC, are leaders in planning for the elderly and disabled.
 They will share their proven legal and financial strategies during the seminars to show attendees how to safeguard their assets.

-“Look around at all that’s important to you,” suggested Begley.
+“Look around at all that’s important to you,” said Begley.
 “Unfortunately, if you don’t plan right, everything you’ve worked so hard to accomplish could end up going to a nursing home.”

 Begley Law Group is a premier law firm with more than 75 years of experience in the New Jersey area.
 Every partner at Begley Law Group is a recipient of the prestigious New Jersey SuperLawyers award.
 They are experts at elder and disability law and keenly aware of the latest legislative developments that are critical for their clients.